sdss/mangadap/docs/metadatamodel.rst

 *File name*: ``drpcomplete_$MANGADRP_VER.fits``

-The :class:`mangadap.survey.drpcomplete.DRPComplete` file is primarily created for the survey-level execution of the DAP.
+The :class:`~mangadap.survey.drpcomplete.DRPComplete` file is primarily created for the survey-level execution of the DAP.
 It collates information used to create the input configuration files for each DRP-produced datacube.
-The ``DRPComplete`` database is created/updated at the beginning of each :ref:`execution-rundap`.
+The :class:`~mangadap.survey.drpcomplete.DRPComplete` database is created/updated at the beginning of each :ref:`execution-rundap`.

-The :class:`mangadap.survey.drpcomplete.DRPComplete` database is written to a fits file with a primary extension and a binary-table extension;
+The :class:`~mangadap.survey.drpcomplete.DRPComplete` database is written to a fits file with a primary extension and a binary-table extension;
 the table extension has the following columns: